ishxiao/blog/_posts/2017-10-15-how-to-complie-install-vasp-5.4.1.md

 $ sudo apt-get install libfftw3-3
 ```

-step 2: Extracting the VASP source tar and adding patch
+Step 2: Extracting the VASP source tar and adding patch
 -------------------------------------------------------

 Go to the root directory of the VASP package.